shaunabanana/RemoveBackground/README.md

 # RemoveBackground

+**UPDATE: [now it runs in your browser](https://seanabanana.github.io/RemoveBackground)!** There are memory limitations, though...
+Working on it!

 For those who found a really nice free icon/illustration/etc., but sadly realized it's not RGBA.
 This quick and dirty script is for you.
 Below are some examples (I added grid in the background to show the transparent parts):

 ![](demo1.png)